gguynn/applicant-senior-front-end-engineer-master/README.md

 ### 3. Configure your database and copy theme foloder

+Note:
-Note: I will forgo using environment variables for this exercise.
+* I will forgo using environment variables for this exercise.
+* This is a development project.  `WP_DEBUG` is set to `true`.

 1. Create a SQL database.
 Mine is called: `eats`
 1. Run: `cp src/wp-config.php dist/public/wp-config.php && cp -rf src/theme/sfee/ dist/public/wp-content/themes/sfee/`